firecrow/vertebrae-lang/README.md

 * Basic types with toString and Truthy values
 * Functions and function pointers (lamngdas)

-# Roadmap

-* Memory management -
-There is a design for a reference counting memeory manager that bakes into the `value_obj` system, but it has not yet been implemented.

-* Full arrow syntax support -
-Presently some functionality is still only supported on the navite '(' based syntax not the new '<-' based one.

-* System functionality -
-System utils, execvp and io are two main areas of development

 # Most influential objects

 ### Cell